mwrede/jeopardy-game/SETUP.md

 ## Step 6: Play!

-1. Sign in with your Google account
+1. Create an account or sign in with username/password
 2. Read the instructions
 3. Click on any tile to start playing
 4. Answer questions quickly to maximize points